ssiwan/KARMA/README.md

 KARMA uses the following open source technologies.

-* [**Angular 5**](https://github.com/StanfieldSystems/KARMA/wiki/Technical_Architecture#angular4client-project) - provides Model-View-Controller patterns for defining user interface views on the client.
-The Angular client uses HTTP to make calls to the RESTful API on the application server, using **JSON** to exchange information between the client and the application server.
+* [**Angular 5**](https://github.com/StanfieldSystems/KARMA/wiki/Advantages_of_Using_Angular) - provides a component based architecture for implementing an interactive user interface on the client.
+The [Angular client](https://github.com/StanfieldSystems/KARMA/wiki/Technical_Architecture#angular4client-project) implements Model-View-Controller patterns to make calls to the RESTful API on the application server, using **JSON** to exchange information.
 * **Bootstrap** - integrated with the Angular 5 client to present a responsive design that works on multiple devices with varying screen resolutions.
 *  [**Spring Boot framework**](https://github.com/StanfieldSystems/KARMA/wiki/Technical_Architecture#springbootangularintegration-project)** - used to develop RESTful web services for the API.
 * [**Log4j2**](https://github.com/StanfieldSystems/KARMA/wiki/Technical_Architecture#logging) - used for application logging.